StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 #### Services
 - Save time and money with Shopping in Microsoft Edge: Off (use something else like [Keepa](https://keepa.com/), [camelcamelcamel](https://camelcamelcamel.com/), [Price History](https://pricehistoryapp.com/) etc)
-- Show suggestions to follow creators in Microsoft Edge: Off
-- Show opportunities to support causes and nonprofits you care about: Off (use their own methods to show your support)
 - Get notifications of related things you can explore with Discover: Off
 - Include related matches in Find on Page: Off